Frauds (film)

-Frauds is a 1993 Australian thriller comedy film starring Phil Collins, Hugo Weaving and Josephine Byrnes.
+Frauds is a 1993 Australian thriller comedy film written and directed by Stephan Elliott and starring Phil Collins, Hugo Weaving and Josephine Byrnes.
 The film focuses on Roland Copping (Collins), a sociopathic insurance investigator who blackmails a married couple (Weaving and Byrnes) about the accidental killing of their friend during a prank gone wrong.
-It was selected to be In Competition at the 1993 Cannes Film Festival.
+It was selected to compete for the Palme d'Or at the 1993 Cannes Film Festival.

 Plot

-The film opens with a boy named Roland Copping celebrating his 8th birthday, where his mother gives him a pair of dice that belonged to his father.
+A boy named Roland Copping is celebrating his eighth birthday, where his mother gives him a pair of dice that belonged to his father.
 Roland and his brother Matthew make a raft, and Roland tells Matthew to get on the raft after rolling the dice.
 Sending it on the river, Matthew jumps onto an overhead crane while the raft goes over a waterfall.
 Roland runs off to tell his mother, who runs onto the crane and grabs Matthew, but he slips and falls into the river, going over the waterfall.

 Years later, the now-grown Roland is now an insurance investigator and a practical joker working in the fictional town of Andreas.
 Jonathan Wheats and his wife, Beth, a kindergarten teacher, host a party involving their friends Margaret and Michael.
 As a gift, Michael gives Jonathan and Beth two tickets to La Bohème.
 The next night, while Jonathan is at the opera house, Beth, forgetting about the show as she was supposed to meet Jonathan at the opera house immediately after work, comes home to find the house trashed.
 She finds a burglar stealing a set of silver Georgian cutlery and trying to escape, and he pursues her with a knife.
 In defense, Beth fires a crossbow at the burglar, impaling him through the heart.
 The burglar takes off his mask, revealing himself to be Michael, who was trying to prank her.

 Beth is held on trial, where the judge rules Michael's death as an accident, and acquits Beth for self-defense.
 6 months later, Beth and Jonathan make a phony claim for compensation money for their stolen cutlery.
 Roland pays a visit to the Wheats' residence and interviews Jonathan about Michael's death.
 It is revealed that Michael had an accomplice waiting in a getaway car, and after Michael was killed, the accomplice took off.
 As Roland leaves to process the claims, Jonathan asks if they'll see him again, to which he flips one of the dice and confirms that they will.
 Jonathan then pulls back the curtain and sees Roland standing across the street, flipping the dice and staring at him.